Political Alignment and Polarization#

 Political Alignment#

-The people surveyed as part of the GSS were asked about their “political alignment”, which is where they place themselves on a spectrum from liberal to conservative.
+The people surveyed for the GSS were asked about their “political alignment”, which is where they place themselves on a spectrum from liberal to conservative.

 We hear a lot of talk these days about liberals and conservatives.
 I’m going to show you a seven-point scale on which the political views that people might hold are arranged from extremely liberal–point 1–to extremely conservative–point 7.
 Where would you place yourself on this scale?